 Home > About Our School > Departments > English

-- English Reading Programme
+1. English Reading Programme

 Reading extensively is an integral part of language learning.
 The objectives of the school’s English Reading Programme are:

-- To provide an authentic context for students to engage in deep learning through critical reading and analyses of the themes and characters in the Literature text
+o To provide an authentic context for students to engage in deep learning through critical reading and analyses of the themes and characters in the Literature text

-- To provide opportunities for collaborative learning in the form of play-building so as to develop teamwork in students and improve their communication skills
+o To provide opportunities for collaborative learning in the form of play-building so as to develop teamwork in students and improve their communication skills

-- Working in groups and guided by qualified drama instructors, students are actively involved in all the stages of play-building, from script writing, improvisation of props and costumes to the production of the play.
+The programme consists of a series of drama sessions conducted by qualified drama instructors and closely monitored by the school’s Literature teachers.
+Working in groups, students are actively involved in all the stages of play-building, from script writing, improvisation of props and costumes to the production of the play.
 The programme culminates in the final performance assessment of the play.

-The Heritage & Modernity Literature Trail aims to harness technology to bring about a student-centric learning experience.
-The exploratory trail involves Secondary 2 students going on a Learning Journey (LJ) to the Singapore River, where they discover historical facts and other interesting information relevant to a set of poems in the poetry curriculum.
+The Heritage & Modernity Literature Trail, which is designed based on the principles of Personal Learning Environments, aims to harness technology to bring about a student-centric learning experience.
+The exploratory trail involves Secondary 2 students going on a Learning Journey (LJ) to the Singapore River and the surrounding areas, where they discover historical facts and other interesting information relevant to a set of poems in the poetry curriculum.
 It provides an opportunity for students to engage in authentic learning activities to gain insights into the issues featured in the poems.